Network configuration with Netplan on Ubuntu

 for each failover IP.
 Your configuration file should look like in the following example:

-Once you have edited and saved the file you can reload the configuration with the following command:
+Once you have edited and saved the file, you can reload the configuration with the following command:

 sudo netplan apply

-Configuring failover IP for virtual machines
+Configuring a failover IP for virtual machines